henter/yokubi/src/Section1/Part1/Lesson6.md

 In many sentences, へ and に can be interchangeable with very minimal difference in meaning. へ can sometimes sound a bit more formal or literary.

-に can mark an a location of existence or target of direction.
+に can mark a location of existence or target of direction.
 The latter use overlaps with へ a little, but へ cares more about motion and “towardsness”, and に cares more about the end objective.
 It can also mark a point in time when an action takes place.

 <pre>
 東京<b>に</b>暮らす